mobiletoly/moviex-backend/README.md

   run a PostgreSQL database with initial data locally)

 - **minikube** is required if you plan to deploy this app to kubernetes locally.
-For Mac you can install it with
+For Mac/BREW you can install it with `$ brew install minikube`.
+Make sure to run it with `$ minikube start` to launch a local cluster,

 - We use **helm** to simplify deployment of apps in kubernetes